Banana Curry (Plantain Curry)

 - Add red chili powder, garam masala and coriander powder.
 Mix and saute for 2 to 3 mins.

 - Taste test and adjust salt.
-Add the steamed plantain.
+Add the steamed plantain (or young chopped banana pieces).
 Stir well.

 - Add coriander leaves.
 Switch off.
 Serve plantain masala with rice-rasam or with roti.